deepjs/deepjs/DOCS/tutorials.md

 * [custom protocols](./stores/custom-protocols.md)

 #### Stores
-deepjs provides an absolute homogeneous persistent store API and provides, through its chain, a simple and convinient way to handle store's transactions sequences.
+deepjs provides an absolute homogeneous persistent store API and provides, through its store chain, a simple and convinient way to handle store's transactions sequences.

-The aim is to manage dynamic datas, through JSON/REST API, in exactly the same way, browser or server side.
+The aim is to CRUD datas, through JSON/REST API, in exactly the same way browser or server side.

 * [native collection store](./stores/native-stores.md)
 * [ocm, stores and chains](./stores/store-chain.md)